 File your ITR before due date

-File the appropriate ITR form (ITR-1 for salaried with one house property and interest income; ITR-2 for capital gains; ITR-3 for business/professional income) before July 31 of the following year for individuals without audit requirement.
+File the appropriate ITR form (ITR-1 for salaried with one house property and interest income; ITR-2 for capital gains or if you exercised ESOPs or received vested RSUs and have perquisite income or share sale gains to report; ITR-3 for business/professional income) before July 31 of the following year for individuals without audit requirement.
 Declare all income, claim all deductions, and the ITR form will automatically show the refund amount.

 5